paulosuzart/lib-entity-doc/docs/guide.md

 A metamodel is a model of a model.
 In the context of LibEntity, a metamodel is a model of your entity types.
 The prebuilt metamodel brings structure to your services while keeping good flexibility and a exit path at any point in time.

+A metamodel is what allows you to move fast.
+Most systems are "literal", that means they are too granular, and you end up with a lot of code, a lot of testing surface, and a lot of maintenance burdern that blocks your business to react fast.
+LibEntity metamodel is a balance between granularity and simplicity.

 LibEntity metamodel is as follows:

 ```mermaid